H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.5 Chroma Spatial Collections and Geo‑Referenced Beliefs

-To bridge geometric features and high‑dimensional semantic reasoning, Ms. Jarvis maintains Chroma collections derived from GBIM beliefs and spatial entities.
+To connect geometric features with high‑dimensional semantic reasoning, Ms. Jarvis maintains Chroma collections derived from GBIM beliefs and spatial entities.
 These collections are hosted in a shared HTTP‑backed Chroma instance, configured with 384‑dimensional embeddings, and serve as the canonical spatial memory layer for RAG and `/search`.

 ![West Virginia Data Architecture Flow](https://github.com/user-attachments/assets/323dd7de-aef9-4019-b703-22ea667e6175)